 In this next screen capture, under the “View” menu I’ve selected “Hide Unused Fields” (to declutter).
 Then I’ve selected “Show Empty” which reveals all empty memory locations.

 The way it works is simple.
 To edit an existing memory location, just double-click on a specific field, and edit.
 To add a new entry, just click into an empty memory location and enter the data.

 In this example, I added a memory location with a frequency of 155.000 Mhz and named it “VHF-155”.
-This just so happens to be one of the center frequencies for the NAGOYA NA-701C antenna.
-This antenna is also optimized for GMRS/FRS frequencies.
+This just so happens to be one of the center frequencies for the following Baofeng antenna, which is optimized for GMRS/FRS frequencies:

 When you’re done with editing, it’s time to upload the new file to the radio.
 Select “Radio” and then “Upload To Radio”.